Azure Monitor Metrics overview

 - Applications: Application Insights creates metrics for your monitored applications to help you detect performance issues and track trends in how your application is being used.
 Values include Server response time and Browser exceptions.

 - Virtual machine agents: Metrics are collected from the guest operating system of a virtual machine.
-You can enable guest OS metrics for Windows virtual machines by using the Windows diagnostic extension and for Linux virtual machines by using the InfluxData Telegraf agent.
+You can enable guest OS metrics for Windows virtual machines by using the Azure Monitor Agent.
+Azure Monitor Agent replaces the legacy agents - Windows diagnostic extension and the InfluxData Telegraf agent for Linux virtual machines.

 - Custom metrics: You can define metrics in addition to the standard metrics that are automatically available.
 You can define custom metrics in your application that's monitored by Application Insights.
 You can also create custom metrics for an Azure service by using the custom metrics API.